Two quotes from bicycle history publications:

 At the beginning, the Netherlands was rather behind in bicycle usage.
 The first cycle path in the Netherlands was built quite early but the organisation behind it came into existence only after an Englishman who moved to the Netherlands found there wasn't an existing club to join.

 The Netherlands was quick to embrace the bicycle, but as you can see, it was not always the case that it was a leader in cycling.
 After the Second World War, policy in the Netherlands became dominated by catering for motor vehicles.
 In some places, existing cycle paths were removed to make more space for cars.
-The cycling rate in this country dropped precipitously, and the downward spiral would have continued had it not been turned around.
+The cycling rate in this country dropped precipitously, and the downward spiral would have continued had it not been turned around after protests which were not about 'cycling' but about the safety and rights of children.

 Many places in the Netherlands were transformed twice during the 20th century: First to accommodate motor vehicles and then to exclude them again (1 2 3 4).